ArcticMC/Scenarios/descriptions.md

 ### Amplified Terrain (H)
 > The terrain will have giant mountains to climb and navigate around.

+### Anvil Arrrows (L)
+> Whenever a player dies, a giant arrow of anvils will spawn in the sky above where a player has died.
+The anvils are effected by gravity.

 ### Anvil Progression (L)
 > Any time you kill a player, you will get 1 use of the anvil.
 The more kills you accumulate, the more uses of the anvil you can use.